ibm-cloud-docs/cloud-object-storage/abort-mpu.md

 | `Prefix`                         | String               | None                                                       | `Filter`                         | The rule applies to any objects with keys that match this prefix.                          |
 | `AbortIncompleteMultipartUpload` | `Container`          | `DaysAfterInitiation`                                      | `Rule`                           | Limit 1.                                                                                   |
 | `DaysAfterInitiation`            | Non-negative integer | None                                                       | `AbortIncompleteMultipartUpload` | Must be a value greater than 0.                                                            |
+{: caption="Table 2.
+Body of the request schema" caption-side="top"}

 The body of the request must contain an XML block with the schema that is addressed in the table (see Example 1).